DATE: August 17, 2020

 SUBJECT: Important Academic Policies for the Semester’s Start

 The following are key policies that all faculty should be aware of at the start of the semester.
 We will be sending another reminder of policies that pertain to the semester’s end closer to that time.
-The information here is excerpted from the Faculty Handbook, the 2019-20 Kenyon College Course Catalog, and the Student Handbook.
+The information here is excerpted from the Faculty Handbook, the 2020 - 21 Kenyon College Course Catalog and the Student Handbook.
 Please refer to those sources for more detailed information.
 The list below is alphabetical.

-ACADEMIC HONESTY: To foster integrity in all academic work, instructors are expected to insist on high standards of honesty and integrity in their classes.
+Academic Honesty: To foster integrity in all academic work, instructors are expected to insist on high standards of honesty and integrity in their classes.
 Because of the seriousness of plagiarism or academic dishonesty, students are urged to consult with their instructors if they have questions about the attribution of sources.
-Please refer to Kenyon College Course Catalog 2019-20 (Academic Policies and Procedures; Academic Honesty) online for policies.
+Please refer to Kenyon College Course Catalog 2020 - 2021 (Academic Policies and Procedures; Academic Honesty) online for policies.
 In the interest of helping students avoid inadvertent infractions, faculty are expected to specify in their syllabi the forms that academic infractions may take in the particular kinds of work required in their courses and should always respond to student inquiries about these matters.
 All faculty are asked to include a statement of academic integrity on their syllabi.
-Below is an example of a general statement which faculty can amend to include course-specific information:
+Below is an example of a general statement which faculty can amend to include course specific information:

 At Kenyon College we expect all students, at all times, to submit work that represents our highest standards of academic integrity.
 It is the responsibility of each student to learn and practice the proper ways of documenting and acknowledging those whose ideas and words they have drawn upon (see Academic Honesty and Questions of Plagiarism in the Course Catalog).
 Ignorance and carelessness are not excuses for academic dishonesty.